Issues We Treat

 CBT addresses the thought patterns and behavioural cycles that maintain and deepen depression — the inner critic, the catastrophic thinking, the withdrawal that feels like self-protection but cuts you off from what might actually help.
 Practical, structured, and evidence-based, CBT gives you concrete tools alongside deeper understanding.

-Learn about CBT →
+Learn more →

 Trauma-Based